moinwiki/moin/docs/admin/configure.rst

 Do small steps and have backups
 -------------------------------
-It is a good idea to start from one of the sample configs provided with moin and only do small careful changes, then trying it, then doing next change.
+It is a good idea to start from one of the sample configs provided with moin and only do small careful changes, then try it and then do the next change.

 If you're not used to the config file format, backup your last working config so you can revert to it in case you make some hard to find typo or other error.